jakubfi/ictester/doc/protocol.md

 Before any other command, tester needs to be set up for the specific DUT.
 This command informs the tester how to address DUT pins and sets ZIF socket pin functions for the DUT.
+Protocol allows sending 1 or 2 pin configurations when setting up the DUT.
+One configuration is used in most cases.
+Two configurations are required for DUTs with bidirectional pins, where pin roles change from test to test.

 ### Command format

 * 1 BYTE: command: `CMD_DUT_SETUP`
 * 1 BYTE: `t` = package type  (1=DIP)
 * 1 BYTE: `p` = number of all DUT pins ([14, 16, 20, 24])
+* 1 BYTE: `c` = number of pin configurations (1 or 2)
+* `c` PIN CONFIGURATIONS (internally numbered starting from `0`):
   * `p` BYTES: `p` ZIF pin functions for each DUT pin.
 1 byte each, starting from pin 1.
 See table below.

 | ZIF Function        | Value | MCU Pin Function          | SW Function      | Default DUT use            |
 |---------------------|-------|---------------------------|------------------|----------------------------|